Location: 551 Fifth Avenue, New York, NY 10176

 Email: Email Me

 Ms. O’Prey handles complex litigation, internal investigations and white collar criminal defense.
 She founded and led the internal investigations team at GE for the Alstom acquisition, GE’s largest acquisition in its history.
-This team played a critical role in terms of culture and risk management, managing more than 500 internal investigations in a two year period and attempting to uncover acts of legal wrongdoing following the then largest FCPA fine in history (against Alstom).
+This team played a critical role in terms of culture and risk management, managing more than 500 internal investigations in a two-year period and attempting to uncover acts of legal wrongdoing following the then largest FCPA fine in history (against Alstom).
 She led a team of 10 investigators globally and, thus, is attuned to the heightened risks and cultural sensitivities in conducting investigations in multiple jurisdictions.
-Her team investigated a wide range compliance concerns from FCPA, Controllership, Fraud, Theft to #metoo or sexual harassment investigations.
+Her team investigated a wide range compliance concerns from FCPA, Controllership, Fraud, Theft to #metoo, discrimination, hostile work environment, sexual harassment, workplace violence and workplace safety investigations.

 Before going in-house, she focused her career on complex civil litigation and on representing institutions and individuals that were subject to investigation by criminal or regulatory authorities (DOJ, SEC, FINRA).
 Ms. O’Prey’s clients ranged from a textile retailer to some of the most successful hedge funds in the US, including individuals and executives are financial institutions.
 She first-chaired a jury trial involving claims of copyright infringement and received a favorable verdict for her client.
 In addition to being an experienced litigator, she is a trained arbitrator and mediator.